A Lesson to Learn: Indonesia Energy Corporation Limited (INDO)

 Aegis Capital, on the other hand, stated in their research note that they expect to see INDO reach a price target of $10.
 The rating they have provided for INDO stocks is “Buy” according to the report published on February 12th, 2020.

-During the last 5 trading sessions, INDO rose by +47.57%, which changed the moving average for the period of 200-days by -8.75% in comparison to the 20-day moving average, which settled at $3.28.
-In addition, Indonesia Energy Corporation Limited saw 0.00% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, INDO rose by +56.78%, which changed the moving average for the period of 200-days by -7.01% in comparison to the 20-day moving average, which settled at $3.44.
+In addition, Indonesia Energy Corporation Limited saw 98.93% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for INDO